What is chloroquine?

-They are sometimes used to treat other inflammatory skin diseases .
+Antimalarial drugs are sometimes also used to treat other inflammatory skin diseases .

-Children below 6 years of age should not be given chloroquine due to the risk of overdose and acute toxicity.
+Children aged under 6 years of age should not be given chloroquine due to the risk of overdose and acute toxicity.

 The chloroquine dose should be reduced in patients with renal disease, as up to 70% of chloroquine is excreted unchanged in the urine.
-Chloroquine itself can cause reduced kidney function of up to 10% especially in those over 60 years of age.
-Renal impairment results in higher blood levels and therefore increased toxicity risk.
+Chloroquine itself can cause reduced kidney function of up to 10% of patients, especially in those over 60 years of age.
+Renal impairment results in higher blood levels of chloroquine and therefore an increased toxicity risk.

-Chloroquine should be used with caution in patients with known porphyria cutanea tarda (PCT).
-Chloroquine can be used to treat PCT, but in a very low dose (125 mg twice weekly).
-250 mg/d can trigger a porphyria crisis, which can be fatal.
+Chloroquine should be used with caution in patients with known porphyria cutanea tarda.
+Chloroquine can be used to treat porphyria cutanea tarda, but in a very low dose (125 mg twice weekly) as a dosage of 250 mg/day can trigger a porphyria crisis, which can be fatal.

 Chloroquine is contraindicated where there is a known hypersensitivity to 4-aminoquinoline compounds.

-Chloroquine crosses the placenta and is also found in low levels in breast milk, so pregnancy and lactation are often listed as contraindications to its use (see DermNet NZ’s pages on drugs in pregnancy and on lactation and the skin).
-However, effects on the fetus and baby have been rarely reported and chloroquine has been continued when required for malaria.
+Chloroquine crosses the placenta and is also found in low levels in breast milk, so pregnancy and lactation are often listed as contraindications to its use (see DermNet NZ’s pages on Safety of medicines taken during pregnancy and on Lactation and the skin).
+However, effects on the fetus and baby have been rarely reported and chloroquine has been continued during pregnancy and lactation when required for malaria.

-Pre-existing retinopathy and other eye problems such as macular degeneration (blurred vision in the centre of the eye) and cataracts, make monitoring more difficult, and so can also be relative contraindications.
+Pre-existing retinopathy (damage to the retina) and other eye problems, such as macular degeneration (blurred vision in the centre of the eye) and cataracts, make monitoring more difficult, and so can also be relative contraindications.

 Although chloroquine can occasionally trigger a flare of psoriasis, this is not an absolute contraindication, and the use of the drug should be decided in individual cases.

 Chloroquine has similar pharmacokinetics to hydroxychloroquine.
-After identical doses, the tissue levels of chloroquine are 2.5 times those of hydroxychloroquine.
+After identical doses, the tissue levels of chloroquine are 2.5 times those seen with hydroxychloroquine.
 Chloroquine is rapidly and almost completely absorbed from the bowel following oral administration.